 The 'Blue Berets' were deployed all across the island in areas of close military confrontation (not just in the Nicosia area).
 Observation Posts and mobile patrols were used in areas of intercommunal sensitivity (such as the few remaining mixed villages) and close liaison was maintained with all levels of both communities.

 Canadian UN troops patrol Kyrenia and observe from Trakhomas (Trachonas) at the northern edge of Nicosia

 Barely a week after the Canadians deployed, there was serious fighting in the Kyrenia Mountains.
-On the 4th April 1964 Greek Cypriot forces captured a Turkish position close to the strategically important St Hilarion Castle (this area controlled the road from Nicosia to Kyrenia).
+On the 4th April 1964 Government forces captured a Turkish Cypriot position close to the strategically important St Hilarion Castle (this area controlled the road from Nicosia to Kyrenia).

 Greek Cypriot forces celebrate the capture of a Turkish position near St Hilarion Castle

 Over the next three weeks, the Greek Cypriots attempted to take St Hilarion Castle itself but the Turkish Cypriot forces continued to hold out.

 Canadian troops created permanent UNFICYP posts with the forward troops of both sides and this acted as a deterrent to any further offensive action.